ucc23/ucc/_clusters/upk84.md

 UTI_C_lit: 0.62
 UTI_C_dup: 0.4
 UTI_summary: |
-    UPK 84 is a somewhat close, rich, dense object of very high C3 quality.
+    <b>UPK 84</b> is a rich, dense object of very high C3 quality.
+It is located at a close distance from the Sun, below the mid-plane.
 It is moderately studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 21.8